vlad-grigoryan/temporal-react-hook/README.md

 ### Description for Hooks

 ### `useCurrentDateTime hook`
 <p>The <b>useCurrentDateTime</b> hook provides the current date and time using the Temporal API.
-It automatically updates the date and time every second, ensuring that the component using this hook always displays the most recent time.</p>
+It automatically updates at configurable intervals, ensuring that the component using this hook always displays the most recent time.</p>

 #### Features:

-- __Real-time Updates:__ The hook updates the current date and time every second.
+- __Configurable Updates:__ Set custom update intervals (default: 1 second).
+- __Precision Control:__ Option to include or exclude milliseconds for performance optimization.
+- __Performance Throttling:__ Reduce unnecessary re-renders with configurable throttling.
 - __Temporal API Integration:__ Utilizes the Temporal API for precise and reliable date and time handling.
+- __Memory Efficient:__ Uses refs for proper interval cleanup to prevent memory leaks.
 - __Ease of Use:__ Simple to integrate and use in any React component.

 #### Example Usage: